codenothing/Nlint/README.md

 -------------

 The current package comes with the latest version of JSLINT(2010-10-16).
-To add your own custom version, or to update to a newer version of JSLINT, add the following as the last line of the jslint.js file.
+To add your own custom version, or to update to a newer version of JSLINT, add the following as the last line of the jslint.js file, and overwrite the default jslint in your Nodelint/lib/jslint/ directory.

 	exports.JSLINT = JSLINT;

-And then put that jslint file in your Nodelint/lib/jslint/ directory, or add it as a cli option

-	$ node cli.js --jslint=/path/to/my/jslint.js file.js
+You can also configure into your binfiles a path to the jslint file you want to use.

+	$ ./configure --jslint=/path/to/jslint.js
+	$ make
+	$ make intall